Students with families

 Cardiff Council also offers advice on finding a private nursery or childminder if, for example, your children are not of school age or you require after-school care.

-We strongly recommend establishing how much such childcare will cost in advance of your studies; on average full day care at a private nursery for a young child can cost between £50-60 a day.
+We strongly recommend establishing how much such childcare will cost before your studies; on average full-day care at a private nursery for a young child can cost more than £60 per day.

 The university also operates a registered nursery for university staff and student dependants.